-The 1KA tool allows creation of a variety of quizzes and tests.
+The 1KA tool allows you to create a variety of quizzes and tests.

-You can change the value of each individual answer by clicking edit values in the advanced editor and then entering the desired value into the 'Value' field (1 for correct answer, 0 for incorrect answers).
+To change the value of each answer, select 'Edit answer values' in the question settings and change the value of each answer (1 for correct answers and 0 for incorrect answers).

-Write text of each result into the question type "introduction" and then using conditions assign which text (introduction) should be displayed according to number of points collected by a respondent at the end of the questionnaire. (e.g. if sum of all points is smaller than 5, first text should be displayed).
-In displayed text achieved result by the respondent can be displayed using function 'data piping'.
+You enter the text of each result in the question type 'Label' and then use the conditions to specify which output (Label) should be displayed according to the respondent's score at the end of the questionnaire (e.g. if the sum of the scores is less than 5, the first Label should be displayed).
+You can also use the 'data piping' function to output the score achieved by the respondent in the displayed text.